rkoron007/docker/projects/container_party/README.md

 * `-i` - keeps a session open to receive terminal input
 * the `<ARG>` part of the command is where we can pass an argument for what we'd like this container to do

+### Phase A: Interacting with the Shell
 The `nginx` image comes with `bash` as part of the image.
-Meaning that if you start a container using `nginx` as the image and hand it the argument of `bash` like this:
+Meaning that if you start a container using `nginx` as the image and hand it the argument of `bash`.
+Run the following command in your terminal to enter the container:

 `docker container run -it --name web nginx bash`